-Human toxicity

-1. Not very relevant for electronic communications sector

-2. Data availability
+- 1. Not very relevant for electronic communications sector - 2.
+Data availability

-What a are the needs to develop this indicator in future?

-1. Technical tools to collect data
+- 1. Technical tools to collect data

-2. An available methodology
+- 2. An available methodology

-3 More resources and competencies
+- 3. More resources and competencies

-Seven of the respondents indicate that they report data on "human toxicity", while 43 answer that they do not report data.
-Out of the undertakings reporting data on "human toxicity", most do so at least at the company level, one also reports at the product or service level, and one at the national level.
+Seven of the respondents indicate that they report data on 'human toxicity', while 43 answer that they do not report data.
+Out of the undertakings reporting data on 'human toxicity', most do so at least at the company level, one also reports at the product or service level, and one at the national level.
 The company that reports product-level data, reports on mobile and fixed network elements, data centres, buildings, and warehouses.
-A wide variety of metrics were mentioned by companies reporting "human toxicity" data, including concentration, miles, tons of CO2e, kilograms, or tons of air pollutants emitted.
+A wide variety of metrics were mentioned by companies reporting 'human toxicity' data, including concentration, miles, tons of CO2e, kilograms, or tons of air pollutants emitted.
 The only measure mentioned more than once (two respondents) was electromagnetic frequencies for mobile networks.
 Respondents did not indicate any limitations or difficulties in collecting this indicator.

-Out of the undertakings not reporting data on "human toxicity", two indicated that they plan to do so in the future, while eight do not and 18 do not know if they will.
+Out of the undertakings not reporting data on 'human toxicity', two indicated that they plan to do so in the future, while eight do not and 18 do not know if they will.
 Out of the companies that do not plan to report data, two need technical tools to collect data and one needs more resources and competencies and an available methodology.
-Seven companies do not plan to report data because their activity does not have a material impact on "human toxicity".
+Seven companies do not plan to report data because their activity does not have a material impact on 'human toxicity'.

-Concerning "human toxicity", 20 respondents mostly confined their reasoning to lack of a significant role of this impact.
+Concerning 'human toxicity', 20 respondents mostly confined their reasoning to lack of a significant role of this impact.
 Two electronic communications operators highlight that EMF emission are compliant with levels regarded as non-toxic, while one company active in many business segments follows the Restriction of Hazardous Substances Directive (RoHS).